rubdevton/CSC405-SwampCTF-OrbOfLight1/README.md

 # CSC405-SwampCTF-OrbOfLight1
 Attempt to solve Orb of Light 1 from SwampCTF

+I started off with using https://www.guballa.de/substitution-solver to have something to work with.
+From there, I could make out some of the words in the estimated decrypted text and started manually creating a dictionary script based on the letters that I replaced to obtain English words (see decode.py for the dictionary).
+After manually creating all of the known dictionary, I ended up with the decoded message.

 The message is decoded but I have no idea of what the flag is.
 I tried a few possibilities such as encoding and decoding "flag" or "secret".
 I am not sure of how to proceed.
 The encoding and decoding scripts with the known dictionary are attached.
 Run from some CLI using Python 3.

 - Ruben (rabaraho@ncsu.edu)